btzr-io/godot-aria/README.md

 ```

 ## Accessibiltiy module for Node2D
-To make any Node2D accessible you can add the custom node AccessibleModule as a direct child.
+To make any Node2D accessible you can add the custom node AccessibleModule as a direct child, this will create an overlay control to handle the focus behavior.

 ### Features
 - Add focus behavior.